Indianapolis Clowns: Female players

 The Clowns were the first professional baseball team to hire a female player to a long-term contract that was not voided soon after.
 In an effort to replace Hank Aaron, who had left the team the previous year, the Clowns hired Toni Stone to play second base with the team in 1953, in which she batted .243.
 The following year the Clowns sold her contract to the Kansas City Monarchs.
-They hired two women replacements: Pitcher Mamie "Peanut" Johnson, who would go on to record a record of 33-8 while batting between .262 to .284 on the team, and second baseman Connie Morgan.
+They hired two women replacements: Pitcher Mamie "Peanut" Johnson, who would go on to record a record of 33–8 while batting between .262 and .284 on the team, and second baseman Connie Morgan.
 Women also served as umpires for the team; notably, former Chicago model Nancy Miller, was the first female umpire in pro ball.

-Cinematic legacy
+Legacy

 The 1976 movie The Bingo Long Traveling All-Stars & Motor Kings, starring James Earl Jones, Billy Dee Williams, and Richard Pryor, is loosely based on the barnstorming of the Indianapolis Clowns.

+In October 2025, the Banana Ball Championship League, a professional barnstorming exhibition league, announced the revival of the Indianapolis Clowns name and identity as an expansion team; the revival was done in partnership with the Negro Leagues Baseball Museum.